-For detailed information, refer to NIST FIPS Publication 140-2, Security Requirements For Cryptographic Modules.
-Note that the product's cryptographic modules must be validated and certified by NIST as FIPS-compliant.
+For detailed information, refer to NIST FIPS Publication 140-3, Security Requirements For Cryptographic Modules.
+Note that the product's cryptographic modules must be validated and certified by NIST as FIPS compliant.

-First, as the system administrator, run the following to see if FIPS is enabled:
+As the system administrator, run the following to ensure FIPS is enabled: